How to Lift LTO Alarm Tag on Motor Vehicle

 • Taxpayer’s Identification Number (TIN)

-How to File Application for Change Body Design of Motor Vehicles
+How to File Application for Change Body of Motor Vehicles

-Step 1: Visit any of the LTO Office closest to you.
+Step 1: Visit the LTO Office closest to you.

 Step 2: Secure a queue number at the LTO officer-in-charge and wait for your turn.